 Unfortunately, Magnum is not yet available in the US, but this delicious liqueur should be–not because I’m telling you how good it is, but it just won a gold medal at the 2014 World Spirits Competition in San Francisco!
 It’s a wonderful Scotch whisky cream liqueur and I just hope it makes its way across the pond soon, so go to their Facebook page and send them a message to get over here–STAT!
 UPDATE: Magnum Cream Liqueur IS now available in select locations of the USA!

 Border Biscuits are available online via Amazon, here in the US.
-All I can tell you is that someone had told me that I needed to try these biscuits (cookies) during the first part of my stay in Scotland, and what do you know, they were at the Good Food Show!
-Well, they were right, they were delicious, especially the Dark Chocolate Ginger biscuits…oh my!
-Here’s a photo of two Border Biscuit girls.
+All I can tell you is that someone had told me that I needed to try these biscuits (cookies) during the first part of my stay in Scotland.
+Luckily, they were at the Good Food Show!
+Well, they were right, they were delectable, especially the Dark Chocolate Ginger biscuits.

 Perthshire Oatcakes are made by Chris Young, who is my co-winner for the Specialty Award at the World Porridge Championships, and his lovely wife, Fiona.
-I sampled most of his varieties at the BBC show, but my favorite are the award winning traditional oatcakes.
-You can order Perthshire Oatcakes on Amazon in the US, but unfortunately they are a bit pricey on this side of the pond.
+I sampled most of his varieties at the BBC show.
+My personal favorite are their award winning traditional oatcakes.
+You can order Perthshire Oatcakes on Amazon in the US.

-Of course there were lots of booths selling wonderful cheese, sausage, black pudding and other meat products, ice cream, bakery items and other delicious Scottish food, but those cannot be exported, unfortunately, so you’ll have to go to Scotland to taste them!
+Of course there were lots of booths selling cheese, black pudding, meat products, ice cream, bakery items and other delicious Scottish food.
+However, those cannot be exported, unfortunately, so you’ll have to go to Scotland to taste them.
 For example…

 SCOTLAND: The Year of Food & Drink

 As you can see there was something for everyone, but the one thing in common was the quality of all the food and drink.
-Hopefully, I’ve convinced you to want to try at least one new Scottish food or recipe, and if you are planning to visit Scotland and have never been before, you are in for a treat!
+Hopefully, I’ve convinced you to want to try at least one new Scottish food or recipe.
+If you are planning to visit Scotland and have never been before, you are in for a treat!
 I think you’ll agree that nothing I posted above looks “bland or boring”, right?
-If you have any questions about Scotland or Scottish food and drink, please write to me in the comment section below.
+If you have any questions about Scotland or Scottish food and drink, I’d be happy to answer them.

 I’d love to also mention Plan Bee Ltd, and Guide Dogs, which were both at the BBC Good Food Show.
 If you are in the UK, please check out their sites and see if there’s any way you can help out these wonderful organizations.

-If you follow me on Facebook, you might have seen a few photos of me and the top celebrity chefs in the UK, who were at the BBC Good Food Show in Glasgow, promoting Scottish food.
-To my American audience: The Great British Bakeoff TV show will be viewable in the US soon: the good looking guy in the purple shirt is Paul Hollywood, and Mary Berry is the lovely lady in pink, and together they are the judges for the show.
-The other good looking guy in black is none other than Chef James Martin, who is incredibly talented and a wonderful person to boot!
+If you follow me on Facebook, you might have seen a few photos of me and the top celebrity chefs in the UK.
+These were taken at the BBC Good Food Show in Glasgow, promoting Scottish food.
+To my American audience: The Great British Bakeoff TV show will be viewable in the US soon!

 Lastly, I’d like to tell you about another Scottish company, although it is not associated with food and drink, its standard of quality is unrivaled.
-I was extremely fortunate to receive a luxurious Begg & Co. cashmere scarf as a gift when I was in Scotland, and I don’t believe I’ve ever owned anything quite as magnificent!
-I am compelled to tell you about it, as you know I constantly talk about quality over quantity, and this is one of the most finely made products I have ever seen.
+I was extremely fortunate to receive a magnificent Begg & Co. cashmere scarf as a gift when I was in Scotland.
+Honestly, I don’t think I’ve ever owned anything quite as luxurious!
+I am compelled to tell you about it, as this is one of the most finely made products I have ever seen.